ickyicky/fasttyper/README.md

 Also there are keys that override fault parameters for CLI args, like: amount and language will override Your default settings for runner, same goes for punctuation, sentence_mode etc.

-Example config file with all default values in avalibe [here](https://github.com/ickyicky/fasttyper/blob/main/doc/example_config.json).
+Example config file with all default values in available [here](https://github.com/ickyicky/fasttyper/blob/main/doc/example_config.json).

 Other example config files: